cfriot/music-to-led/README.md

 --test-midi-device TEST_MIDI_DEVICE
                       Test a given midi port.
 --test-serial-device TEST_SERIAL_DEVICE
                       Test a given serial port.
 This will test your arduino / led installation by displaying three ( red green bue ) pixels and make them roll on the strip.
 --test-config-file TEST_CONFIG_FILE
                       Test a given config file.
 --single-strip SINGLE_STRIP
-                      Launch on the first strip.
+                      Launch the first strip without gui and multiprocessing.
+                      It's for testing purpose.
 --with-config-file WITH_CONFIG_FILE
                       Launch with spectific config file.
 Default one is CONFIG.yml just near the executable.
 ```

 ## Arduino part